-1. INELIGIBLE SUBMISSIONS
+1. REJECTED SUBMISSIONS

-Ineligible Concept Papers and Full Applications will not be further reviewed or considered for award.
-The Contracting Officer will send a notification letter by email to the technical and administrative points of contact designated by the Applicant in EERE Exchange.
-The notification letter states the basis upon which the Concept Paper was discouraged or the Full Application was ineligible and not considered for further review.
+Ineligible Concept Papers and Full Applications are rejected by the Contracting Officer and are not reviewed or considered.
+The Contracting Officer sends a notification letter by email to the technical and administrative points of contact designated by the Applicant in EERE Exchange.
+The notification letter states the basis upon which the Concept Paper was discouraged or the Full Application was rejected.